Standard monadic or dyadic operators

 vecmin(x, {&v})

-If v is given, set it to the index of a smallest entry (indirect minimum), when x is a vector.
+If v is given, set it to the index of a smallest entry (indirect minimum), when x is a vector or list.
 If x is a matrix, set v to coordinates [i,j] such that x[i,j] is a smallest entry.
-This is ignored if x is not a vector or matrix.
+This argument v is ignored for other types.
+When a vector has equal smallest entries, the first occurence is chosen; in a matrix, the smallest j is chosen first, then the smallest i.

 ? vecmin([10, 20, -30, 40])